 First of all, Teixeira’s argument is a false cause fallacy.
 You can’t conclude that manipulation indeed was the cause behind an event, because it theoretically could be the cause behind it.
 Even though Teixeira may have had difficulties imagining other possible causes for the inconsistency he experienced, there definitely are other possible causes.
 The first thing that ought to leap into mind is coincidence.
 Football is the biggest betting sport in the world for a reason.
 It probably wouldn’t be if it wasn’t for a staggering amount of randomness.
 In reality, no teams are as consistent as Teixeira expects them to be.

-In football it’s a perfectly normal thing to win and lose against the exact same opponent during the same season in real football, where EA for all we know, can’t interfere.
-Even a highly consistent team like FC Barcelona only manages to win both matches against the same opponent in 2/3 of the cases.
+In football it’s a perfectly normal thing to win and lose against the exact same opponent during the same season.
+Even a highly consistent teams like FC Barcelona only manages to win both matches against the same opponent in 2/3 of the cases.

 | Results against same opponent